It is so easy to take clean drinking water for granted.

 No matter what, ALWAYS have water purification tablets handy for a backup purifying system!!!

-I have chosen these products for an emergency event where you can still stay at home but need a water purification system.
+I have chosen these products for an emergency event where you can purify your water while at home.
+These systems are a good option for municipalities under boil orders and bug in situations.

-These systems also work well to upgrade your water’s cleanliness for everyday use and for well water or off grid water systems.
+These systems also work well for everyday use and for well water or off grid water systems.

-The Crown Berkey is an ideal choice for providing clean drinking water in an emergency situation.
+The Royal Berkey water filter is an ideal choice for providing clean drinking water in an emergency situation.

 The filter removes all sorts of contaminants including bacteria, pathogens, viruses, chlorine, industrial chemicals, herbicides, pesticides, and even fluoride if you purchase the additional fluoride filter.

-This unit uses gravity to filter water, so no electricity needed.
+This unit uses gravity to filter water, so no electricity or plumbing needed.

 However, the filters can clog prematurely if high concentrations of sediment travel through the filters.
 I recommend purchasing a whole house water filter to remove heavy sediments before running through the filter, especially for well water and off grid water systems.